About UCSB Reads

 UCSB Reads is a common reading experience that engages the campus and the broader Santa Barbara community in conversations about a key topic while reading the same book.
 The program was begun in 2007 by the UCSB Library and UCSB Executive Vice Chancellor Gene Lucas, and immediately won that year’s prestigious John Cotton Dana Award given by the American Library Association.
 Lucas remains very supportive of the program: “From the beginning, the goal of UCSB Reads has been to encourage a common reading and intellectual experience for our community and to stimulate discussion of important interdisciplinary issues.
 It unifies the campus and provides opportunities for our faculty to go out into the community to share their knowledge and expertise.”
 You can support this vital, dynamic initiative by making an online gift.
 Please designate "UCSB Reads" in the memo field when making your gift.

 The book chosen for discussion is The Big Burn: Teddy Roosevelt and the Fire that Saved America by Timothy Egan.
-With the help of our sponsors, the UCSB Library will distribute 2,500 free copies of the book to UCSB students in January 2014.
+With the help of our sponsors, the UCSB Library distributed 2,500 free copies of the book to UCSB students in January 2014.

 Visit our UCSB Reads 2014 site for more details about the book and related events.

 UCSB Reads Sites From Previous Years